yuyangstatistics/blog/_posts/2020-05-20-dags-server.md

 > pip install torch==1.5.0+cu101 torchvision==0.6.0+cu101 -f https://download.pytorch.org/whl/torch_stable.html
 ```

+Or, we don't need to consider the cuda version at all.
+Directly specifying `torch` in the `environment.yml` works as well.

 ### Tensorboard
 Note that don't install tb-nightly, just tensorboard.
 And the following steps should be done in the virtual environment.